 The traditional staple food of Italian cuisine : Pasta, dates its origin back to 1154, in Sicily.
-Commonly used in a variety of dishes, pasta is made with dough which is not leavened by using rising agents or yeast.
+The pasta consumption has increased in numerous countries.
+Commonly used in a variety of dishes, it is made with dough which is not leavened by using rising agents or yeast.
 Available in mainly two forms- dried and fresh, pasta is made from durum wheat, which is the second most cultivated species of wheat after the common wheat.
 Representing only a mere 5%-8% of global wheat production, it was developed by the artificial selection of domesticated emmer wheat strains.
 This wheat is largely grown in the Middle-East.

 The resistance of the durum grains to milling, implies that the dough from its flour would be soft and weak.
 This feature of durum wheat makes its most favourable for semolina and pasta.
 The wheat middlings of durum wheat are the most used for pasta production.
 This is called semolina, which results into dough, which is easy to shape and hence can be thinned into sheets or strands.